Social Studio Next — Comprehensive User & Administrator Guide

 - Topic Type — Brand Monitoring, Competitor, Campaign, Crisis, or Industry

-- Platforms — Select which platforms to monitor
+- Platforms — Which platforms this topic polls

 - Volume Spike Threshold — Posts per hour that triggers a spike alert